-When this was initially unveiled, I have to admit that I didn’t really pay much attention to the hype as I feel like I have a general understanding of Fujifilm cameras and none of the stand out features of their cameras never really interested me.
+When the Fuji X Pro 3 was initially unveiled, I have to admit that I didn’t really pay much attention to the hype as I feel like I have a general understanding of Fujifilm cameras and none of the stand out features of their cameras never really interested me.
 I’ve been down that green road before with the X100F and the X70.
 Both excellent cameras in their own right, but not enough for me to actually settle on one as I had both a Leica M camera (either a M (Typ 240) or M10) and a Leica Q at the time.

 That was two years ago.